dsentker/DoctrineWatcher/README.md

 <a name="handler"></a>
 ### Creating custom handler
 You can also write your own handlers.
 The handler is executed when a field change was detected and persisted.
-This only has to implement the interface namespace `DSentker\Watcher\UpdateHandler`:
+This only has to implement the interface namespace `Watcher\UpdateHandler`:
 ```php
 interface UpdateHandler
 {